Zcl1aX/nuclei-nmap-dashboard/README.md

-# nmap-did-what
+# nmap-did-what and nuclei dashboard

 **nmap-did-what** is a Grafana docker container and a Python script to parse Nmap XML output to an SQLite database.
 The SQLite database is used as a datasource within Grafana to view the Nmap scan details in a dashboard.

-Full Tutorial is available here - [Nmap Dashboard using Grafana](https://hackertarget.com/nmap-dashboard-with-grafana/)
+Full Tutorial for nmap part is available here - [Nmap Dashboard using Grafana](https://hackertarget.com/nmap-dashboard-with-grafana/)

 ![Grafana Dashboard](https://hackertarget.com/images/nmap-grafana-dashboard.webp)